The Bridge Program

-For 3 weeks, students have the opportunity to engage in the types of classes, discussions, and assignments that they can expect to see during their university education.
+For 3 weeks, students have the opportunity to join us on the Trent's Symons Campus in Peterborough to engage in the types of classes, discussions, and assignments that they can expect to see during their university education.
 By successfully completing two half credits in August, academic loads for September-April can be lightened, allowing you more time to focus on success in your individual courses.

 In addition to featuring two engaging first-year half-credit courses, the Bridge program is also carefully designed to promote learning and foster success.
 The program will have a number of trained, upper-year student mentors, who will provide coaching and peer support around transitioning to university, and mentorship for planning and decision-making.

 There will be limited enrollment for this program – be sure to register early!

 With the 2019 Bridge Program underway, see below for drop deadlines for the Bridge Program courses.